espressif/esp-idf/docs/en/api-guides/wifi.rst

 Wi-Fi Reason Code
 +++++++++++++++++++++

 The table below shows the reason-code defined in {IDF_TARGET_NAME}.
-The first column is the macro name defined in esp_wifi_types.h.
-The common prefix *WIFI_REASON* is removed, which means that *UNSPECIFIED* actually stands for *WIFI_REASON_UNSPECIFIED* and so on.
+The first column is the macro name defined in :component_file:`esp_wifi/include/esp_wifi_types.h`.
+The common prefix ``WIFI_REASON`` is removed, which means that ``UNSPECIFIED`` actually stands for ``WIFI_REASON_UNSPECIFIED`` and so on.
 The second column is the value of the reason.
 The third column is the standard value to which this reason is mapped in section 9.4.1.7 of IEEE 802.11-2020.
 (For more information, refer to the standard mentioned above.)
 The last column describes the reason.

 .. list-table::
    :header-rows: 1